Cjaker/zerobot-docs/docs/lua_scripting/functions/game.md

 function Game.getChannelsHistory()

 -- Answer current modal window
--- This function is a wrapper around the external function gameUseItemFromGround.
+-- This function is a wrapper around the external function gameModalWindowAnswer.
+-- @param id (number) - The ID of the modal window.
+-- @param button (number) - The button id to be clicked.
+-- @param choice (number) - The choice id to be selected.
+-- @param closeAfterAnswer (boolean) - If should close the modal window by using default close event after modal answer.
+Default is true.
--- @return true if was sent successfully sent the action, if not failed function Game.modalWindowAnswer(id, button, choice)
+-- @return true if was sent successfully sent the action, if not failed function Game.modalWindowAnswer(id, button, choice, closeAfterAnswer)

 -- Use item with creature by id
 -- This function is a wrapper around the external function gameUseItemWithCreature.